LoicKonan/4883-PT-Konan/Assignments/A05/P161/README.md

 Let n be the waiting time for a light. **If (t % 2n) < (n-5), then the light is green at time t**.<br>
 With the small bound of **5 hours (18,000 seconds)**, simulate the waiting process.<br>
-Every second, see if all of the lights are green at the same time.
+Every second, see if all of the **lights are green at the same time**.

 ### Files